The Shape of Ritual is a research project by artist Evy Jokhova exploring the relationship between sound, architecture and the body.

 Religious buildings pose the ultimate challenge in handling form and function for an architect.
 Whereas one of the selected sites – the chapel at the House of St Barnabas – is a Gothic Revival chapel built between 1862-1864 by Joseph Clarke in central London according to the principles of Gothic ceremonial architecture, the other – Church of the Most Holy Trinity – is a Brutalist church composed of 152 irregularly stacked cement slabs on the outskirts of Vienna, Austria.
 The Church of the Most Holy Trinity designed by the Austrian sculptor Fritz Wotruba is widely known as the Wotruba Church.
 Fritz Wotruba was an artist not an architect, and the building was designed on the premise of a plaster model, consequently, the building goes again all architectural principles, or at least was conceived without any consideration for them.
 Completed in 1976, the Wotruba Church was the result of a 9-year collaboration between Fritz Wotruba and architect Fritz Mayr.

-The project starts in Vienna in 2016, continues in London in the second half of 2016, returns to Vienna in 2017 before moving to Florence in September 2017 and again in 2018.
+The project starts in Vienna in 2016, continues in London in the second half of 2016, returns to Vienna in 2017 before moving to Rome in 2018.

 “Ratios such as 1:1 (a sound repeating itself, or the architecture of a square room), and 2:1 (the octave, a string doubled or halved in length, or in building the double-square front of a temple).” __ CHARLES JENCKS, ARCHITECTURE REVIEW, 6 MAY 2013

 Staccato composition (a form of musical articulation which is determined in modern notation by notes of a shortened duration, played very separately from others and/or followed by silence).